W.W.W. Awori

-Wycliffe Wasya Work Awori (August 2, 1925–May 5, 1978) was a pioneer Kenyan journalist, trade unionist, legislator, and freedom fighter.
+Wycliffe Wasya Work Awori (August 2, 1925 – May 5, 1978) was a pioneer Kenyan journalist, trade unionist, legislator, and freedom fighter.
 Popularly known as W.W.W.
 Awori, he was an eminent agitator for Kenya’s independence movement from the end of World War II and during the Kenya Emergency, which lasted from 1952 to 1959.

 W.W.W.
 Awori was among the early members of the Kenya African Union (KAU) and served as Acting Secretary General, Treasurer, Acting Vice President, and Acting President at various periods before the organization was banned in June 1953.
 In 1946, at the age of 20, he represented the organization’s executive committee on a mission to the United Kingdom to persuade Jomo Kenyatta to return from England to lead the KAU and Kenya’s fight for Independence.
 In 1952, following the detention of the Kapenguria Six, W.W.W.
 Awori joined forces with other prominent politicians to secure a strong legal team, which included Denis Pritt, among other Kenyan and international lawyers.

 He was one of the first African representatives nominated to the Legislative Council of Kenya (Legco), representing North Nyanza from 1952 to 1956.
 Prior to this appointment, he was a prolific editor and journalist involved in pre-Independence publications supporting Kenya’s trade union movement and fight for liberation.
 A proponent of the Pan-African movement, he drew inspiration from the struggle of other occupied countries in Africa and the Caribbean.
 Towards the end of his career, which spanned nearly 35 years, W.W.W.
 Awori served as the editor of the Kenya Hansard.

 Early life and family background

 W.W.W.
 Awori was born on August 2, 1925 at the Church Mission Society (CMS, formerly Church Missionary Society) Butere Mission in Kakamega County, which was then part of Kenya’s Western Province.

 His father, Rev. Canon Jeremiah Awori (1890–1971), was the first ordained Luhya priest for the Anglican Christian ministry and served on the Local Native Council for North Kavirondo (later Western Province) for 41 years.
 He belonged to the Abafofoyo clan (Marachi sub-tribe).
 He was also a member of subsequent local councils and became Vice Chairman of the Elgon Nyanza Council and Chairman of the Busia County Council.
 W.W.W.
 Awori’s mother, Mariamu Olubo Odongo (1900–1964), trained women in health science, first aid, and child care through Mothers’ Unions.
 She belonged to the Abakhulo clan (Abasamia sub-tribe).

 W.W.W.
-Awori is the fourth of Rev. Canon Jeremiah Awori and Mariamu Olubo Odongo’s 17 children.
+Awori was the fourth of Rev. Canon Jeremiah Awori and Mariamu Olubo Odongo’s 17 children.
 Their first-born son, Musa, died at the age of four.
 Rev. Canon Jeremiah Awori married Mary Akinyi in 1968 following the passing of Mariamu Olubo Odongo in September 1964, and they had a daughter, Naomi Maria Nambiro, in 1969.